nfnth/nfnth/README.md

 Thus a need for *domain deed* to become the representation of both control and content, the said **source** of a digital property.

-Dralun uses user groupings to differentiate, see the following table of deed types:
+Dralun uses user groupings to differentiate, and domains can be permenently transferred, or temporarily licensed, depending on the need.

+#### Civilian Class

 |**Dralun Deed**|Control?|Content?|Description|
 |-|-|-|-|